FAQs for Providers and Patients:

 Q: I am concerned that my patient has a history of trauma.
 Is there information I can give her about risk, specifically about postpartum mental health or PTSD?
 What if her birth experience did not go as planned, or was traumatic?

 A: Yes!
-We have created this document (add risk factors doc here after uploaded to website).
+We have created the Risk Factors Checklist.
 Did you know, this is one of the top comments we hear from moms- that they wish they had known they were at risk for a PMAD or reactivating trauma?
 Or perhaps their birth did not go as well as they anticipated, and they are experiencing symptoms of PTSD due to their experience.
 This handout would be helpful for those moms too.

 It can also be helpful to make sure her partner or support person receives this information in advance so that he/she can be aware of the risks.
 As I am sure you know, patients often do not disclose trauma, or minimize the impact of past experiences, so giving them this information can be very helpful if there is something they are not sharing with you.